chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 The `dsc_script` resource allows authors to re-use existing DSC script artifacts.
 For example, an organization may have a library of PowerShell DSC scripts used interactively or by various tools that integrate with DSC.
-Such artifacts may alse be accessible if there is an internal or external community around DSC that provides library scripts for common tasks.
+Such artifacts may also be accessible if there is an internal or external community around DSC that provides library scripts for common tasks.

 Re-use of such existing infrastructure is the primary use case for